nathangeffen/cagl/docs/userguide.md

   ~ Return an array to the heap.
 A *free* function should be called for every CAGL container variable once it is no longer used.
 Users of the C++ STL can think of this as a destructor.

 reverse_int_arr(it_int_arr first, it_int_arr last)
   ~ Reverses all the elements between two iterators over an array variable.
-Every container type has an associated iterator type called *it*[container prefix].
+Every container type has an associated iterator type called *it_C* where *C* is the container's type name.
 In this example it is *it_int_arr*.
 Iterators are pointers to elements in the container.
 Every CAGL iterator variable has a member called value which is the value of the element.
-For C++ STL users, this is similar to **it*.
+For C++ STL users, this is similar to _*it_.

 reverse_all_int_arr(int_arr *array)
   ~ Reverses all the elements between two iterators over an array variable.